NetworkBlockDevice/nbd/doc/proto.md

     Data: String, name of the export, as free-form text.
     The length of the name is determined from the option header.
-If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not negotiate TLS for an export where the server requires it), the server should close the connection.
+If the chosen export does not exist or requirements for the chosen export are not met (e.g., the client did not initiate TLS for an export where the server requires it), the server should close the connection.